Program Overview

 Course Objectives:

-The course covers various aspects of the field, including an overview of protein molecular modeling and dynamics, protein activity modeling, protein engineering, and protein design techniques:
+The course covers various aspects of the field, including an overview of protein molecular modelling and dynamics, protein activity modelling, protein engineering, and protein design techniques:

-– Molecular modeling: atomistic, descriptor-based, and knowledge-based models; solvent representations.
+– Molecular modelling: atomistic, descriptor-based, and knowledge-based models; solvent representations, AI for protein structure prediction.

 – Force field-based techniques: energy minimization and molecular dynamics.

-– Docking techniques: protein-protein, protein-peptide, protein-nucleotides, and protein-small molecule interactions.
+– Docking techniques: protein-protein, protein-peptide, and protein-small molecule interactions.

-– Descriptor-based modeling of biological activities: quantitative structure-activity relationship models.
+– Descriptor-based modelling of biological activities: quantitative structure-activity relationship models.

-– Knowledge-based modeling: rotamer libraries, large-scale analysis of propensities.
+– Knowledge-based modelling: rotamer libraries, large-scale analysis of propensities.

 – Protein design: search algorithms, combinatorial optimization, and library design.

-– Design of protein-based devices for synthetic biology applications: biosensors, novel enzymatic, regulatory, and signaling activities.
+– Design of protein-based properties for synthetic biology applications: novel enzymatic, regulatory, and signalling activities.

 Course Prerequisites: